christopherrons/portfolio-analyser/README.md

 # Portfolio Analyser

-The application does Analysis of a stock portfolio based on historical market data from Yahoo Finance and Modern Portfolio Theory.
-The goal is to find the minium variance portfolio based on historical returns.
+The application does analysis of a stock portfolio based on historical market data from [yahoo finance](https://finance.yahoo.com) and `Modern
+Portfolio Theory The`. goal is to find the minium variance portfolio based on historical returns.
 This is done by simulating the weights of the portfolio and is also done by solving a constraint quadratic optimization problem.
-The results are the aggregated to a report to serve as a means of analysis.
+The results are the aggregated to a report to serve as a means of analysis of the portfolio.

 ## How to Run the Application